 I am an ecosystem ecologist whose research examines how global changes (climate change, urbanization, altered flow regimes, and non-native species invasions) affect microbial community dynamics and ecosystem processes, such as nutrient cycling and decomposition.
-I also am interested in river and riparian restoration.
+I also am interested in applied research related to river and riparian restoration and green infrastructure.
 I use a variety of approaches, including field and laboratory studies and syntheses of scientific literature.
-I enjoy collaborative, interdisciplinary projects.

 - BA, Political Science, University of Wisconsin-Madison